Ballerina (2025 film): Plot

 Eve Macarro is the daughter of assassins Javier of the Ruska Roma crime syndicate and his Cultist wife.
 As a child, Eve was taken away from the Cult by Javier, which led to the death of her mother.
 To retrieve Eve, the Cult and its Chancellor raid their home; Javier dies as he helps Eve escape.
 New York Continental manager Winston Scott brings Eve to the Ruska Roma, an assassins society under the cover of performance dancers, where she meets their Director and agrees to enlist.

 Over the next 12 years, Eve trains as a ballerina, assassin, and bodyguard.
 She briefly meets John Wick during his visit with the Director, (Note: As depicted in John Wick: Chapter 3 – Parabellum (2019)) and he hints at an escape from the cycle.
 However, Eve completes her training by killing a former Ruska Roma member and earns the title of "Kikimora".
-On her first mission, Eve successfully protects her first ward.
+During her first mission, Eve successfully protects her first ward, Katla Park.

 While on a mission two months later, Eve is attacked by and kills a Cultist, who bears the same mark as those that murdered her father.
 Seeking revenge, she asks the Director about the Cult but is forbidden from pursuing them due to a longstanding truce between the Cult and the Ruska Roma.

 Eve disobeys the Director and visits the New York Continental to meet Winston.
 Winston reveals that this "Cult" is separate from most other organized crime syndicates, as they are more uncivilized and "kill not just for business, but for sport."
 Winston informs Eve that one Cultist, Daniel Pine, is staying at the Prague Continental with a large bounty on his life.

 Eve travels there and infiltrates Pine's room; she discovers Pine is hiding his daughter Ella from the Cult.
 Cult member Lena increases the bounty on Pine, causing several assassins to descend upon Pine's hotel room.
 Pine entrusts Ella to Eve, promising to give her information on the Cult later.
 As they exit the hotel, Cultist Dex shoots Pine, while Lena incapacitates Eve and kidnaps Ella.
 The Continental staff execute two captured assassins for their attack but spare Eve after determining she did not break any Continental rules.
 (Note: As established in the John Wick franchise, no contract killing is allowed in the Continental hotels.)